Second presidential transition of Donald Trump: January

-On January 17, Trump appointed Mel Gibson, Sylvester Stallone, and Jon Voight to be special ambassadors to Hollywood.
+On January 17, Trump announced the appointment Mel Gibson, Sylvester Stallone, and Jon Voight to be special ambassadors to Hollywood.
+In September of 2026, Stallone admitted that he was surprised by the announcement he was not informed about in advance, and rejected the position telling Trump that would have not have accepted if asked.

 February

 On February 4, Trump nominated former Under Secretary of Commerce for Oceans and Atmosphere Neil Jacobs to head the National Oceanic and Atmospheric Administration, the organization he headed on an acting basis in the first Trump administration.

 On February 6, Trump nominated former police chief of Palmetto Bay, Florida Gadyaces Serralta to be Director of the United States Marshals Service.

 Senate confirmation announcements

 These are the people nominated for their corresponding roles.